SchlenkR/applied_fsharp_challenge/artikel/2 - Writing stateless processing functions.md

 ### Applying the processing functions

+TODO: Erklären:
-TODO: Erklären: We have an audio runtime.
+    * We have an audio runtime.
 That runtime expects functions in the form of float -> float.
 Recipe:
         * Input sequence
         * processing function
         * Seq
+    * Currently, we are not interested in applying our functions to get a result, this comes later.
+We focus on writing (and composing) processing / generator functions.

 ```fsharp
 [ 0.1; 0.2; 0.8; -0.2; -0.7 ] |> Seq.map (limit 0.5)